joejukan/vue-di-loader/README.md

         /* The path or paths to search for SFC.  can be a string or an array of strings. it is recommended to use the resolve function from the path library.*/
         path: resolve('./src/components')
+    },
+    // configure vue-di-loader to inject imports in support of other loaders
+    loaders: {
+        // configure vue-di-loader to inject imports in support of the webpack file-loader
+        file: {
+            /* instruct vue-di-loader to inject import statements for all files specified under the directory path into the chunk emitted from the entry ts file.*/
+            path: resolve('./assets/images')
+        },
+        // configure vue-di-loader on how to facilitate the processing of the contents of the <script> tag in the vue files.
+        sass: {
+            /* instruct vue-di-loader to include scss files found in the directories specified below */
+            path: [resolve('./assets/scss')]
+        }
     }
 })
 ```